lmc2179/lmc2179.github.io/drafts/decision_theory_simulation.md

 # a real life scenario: how much raw material do we need to satisfy demand

-some realistic aspects: estimatimg inputs required for demand; complicated process and multi-dimensional;
+some realistic aspects: estimatimg inputs required for demand; lots of uncertainty; complicated process and multi-dimensional;

 defining the SAC